Why the Gift of Prophecy Is Not the Usual Way of Knowing God’s Will

 So we are alerted not to carry our enthusiasm for prophecy beyond limits.
-It is not supposed to become the usual way we make the hundreds of decisions that we must make each day.
+It is not supposed to become the usual way we make the hundreds of decisions we must make each day.

 Why Did God Set Things Up This Way?